liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/propagator-performance-master-plan.md

 speedup with `1.58x` total speedup.
 Adding receiver recording preserved final outputs, recorded traces, and loss exactly, kept gradient max absolute difference at `4.82e-11`, and showed `1.98x` backward speedup with `1.54x` total speedup.
-The next gate is an opt-in experimental acoustic-kernel parity harness against production `forward_kernel` on a tiny case before any production-kernel integration.
+The first production-interface parity harness against `forward_kernel` passed on a tiny NPU case: receiver records/loss matched exactly, `v.grad` maximum absolute difference was `4.14e-25`, and total speedup was `1.67x`.
+The next gate is an opt-in experimental acoustic forward path callable only from benchmark scripts, followed by tiny-case parity and then reduced Marmousi2 iteration parity.
 ```